Daylight saving time starts on Sunday morning, March 10. And for many Americans, the change is a problem to lose some

 Also, pay close attention to light exposure, because it will be brighter outside at bedtime now, Hale said.

-“This means you should be sure to shut your shades in addition to shutting off your screens at bedtime,” she said, referring to use of smartphones, computers and TVs, whose blue-light-emitting screens have been shown to disrupt our sleep.
+“This means you should be sure to shut your shades in addition to shutting off your screens at bedtime,” she said, referring to use of smartphones, computers and TVs.
+Their blue-light-emitting screens have been shown to disrupt our sleep.

 - Catch up on sleep before the weekend.